Privacy Policy

 20. LAWFUL BASIS

-Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
-We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
-We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
+Legitimate Interest refers to our business's interest in conducting and managing our operations to provide you with the best service/product and the most secure experience possible.
+Before processing your data for our legitimate interests, we consider and balance any potential impact on you (both positive and negative) and your rights.
+We don't use your data for our benefit if it harms you (unless we have your consent or are legally required to).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.